 “If you have kids, one of the most important things you can do is open a 529 or START College Savings account for them and put a little away from your budget each month,” Melvin says.
 “I started doing it for my daughter the day she was born, and I’ll be ready to pay for four years of college in Louisiana when she graduates.”

 The bank’s START College Savings Program can be easily opened online.
 They allow you set up an auto draft each month for whatever amount you’re comfortable saving.
 Funds are automatically transferred monthly for a seamless integration into your budget.
 “It’s a great tool for parents to use now for future education expenses,” Melvin says.
 “The earlier you start, the more you’ll save.”

 Preparing for the holidays

 It seems like as soon as school starts, the holiday season is already bearing down.
 How will you pay for all those presents and absorb those extra holiday expenses?
 “Our Christmas Club fund is a wonderful, free product,”Melvin says.
 “You save a little each month for the holidays and we mail you a check at the beginning of December.”
 It only takes $5 to start a BSF Christmas Club fund and you can open an account up to November 1 of the year you plan to use it.

 Bank of St. Francisville makes it easy for young people to actively learn about money management by offering free student checking accounts.
 A parent is included on the account, which provides a student debit card.
 It’s more convenient than cash, and builds independence since students get in the habit of checking their account balance.
 They can also deposit checks into their accounts electronically by using the BSF mobile app.

 Expect the unexpected

-Perhaps the most important thing you can remember when it comes to budgeting is to always budget more than you think, Melvin recommends.“Always overestimate when you’re budgeting to cover any unknowns,” he says.
-If you over budget and costs come in lower than your prediction, then you have extra savings for a future expense.
+Perhaps the most important thing to remember when it comes to budgeting is to always budget more than you think, Melvin recommends.
+“Always overestimate when you’re budgeting to cover any unknowns,” he says.
+If you over-budget and costs come in lower than what you predicted, then you have extra savings for a future expense.